All Episodes

 Listen.

-We're gonna work on this together, we're gonna make it so great, we're gonna make our country better than ever before.
+We're going to make our country better than ever before.

-And you're going to send a message straight to Crooked Joe Biden that we are coming like a freight train this November fifth.
+And you're going to send a message straight to Crooked Joe Biden that we are coming like a freight train this November 5th.

 With your vote, we are going to tell Crooked Joe Biden, Joe, you're fired.